Intercompany Transactions Accounting: Best Practices & Solutions

 Intercompany Settlement

 At the end of the day, your goal is to ensure that the net balance between companies is equal to zero.
-But, if any of your subsidiaries suffer from conflicting currencies, time-consuming approval processes, manual work, or lack of standardisation, then, it’s commonplace to run into trouble.
+But, if any of your subsidiaries suffer from conflicting currencies, time-consuming approval processes, manual work, or lack of standardization, then, it’s commonplace to run into trouble.

 Transfer Pricing

-With every territory maintaining its own set of transfer pricing rules, organisations have to keep track of many regulations.
+With every territory maintaining its own set of transfer pricing rules, organizations have to keep track of many regulations.
 If they don’t, they run the risk of suffering from penalties or harming their own reputation.

 Communication